 The goal, she says, is to enjoy your meals in a psychologically healthy way without abandoning healthy behaviors.

-Alyssa Vela is an assistant professor of surgery and of psychiatry and behavioral science at Northwestern University Feinberg School of Medicine and a Northwestern Medicine health psychologist.
+Northwestern Now talked with Alyssa Vela, an assistant professor of surgery and of psychiatry and behavioral science at Northwestern Feinberg School of Medicine and a Northwestern Medicine health psychologist.

 What causes stress during holiday eating?